pasinee-sb/hackorsnooze/README.md

 Hack Or Snooze - AJAX-API exercise

-Allows users to access articles via Hack or Snooze API Users can create their own user profile, create and manage their favorites, and submit and delete their own articles.
+Allows users to access articles via Hack or Snooze API.
+Users can create, submit and delete their own stories.
+They can also favorite, unfavorite articles.

 Further Study